nilizadeh/de-anonymization/README.md

 To get degree of anonymity in addition to success and error rates:

 First, run exps with Prob/Deg parameter as False, to compute the probabilities.
-Then, average the probabilities and run the exps with Prob/Deg parameter as True, to compute degree of anonymity.
+Then, average the probabilities and run the exps with Prob/Deg parameter as True.